mattwilliamson/Plotomatic/README.md

 This notebook provides tools to visualize and track the story's development.
 After each generation step, you can revisit this notebook to review the evolving plot through detailed overviews, interactive diagrams, and other visualization tools.

-As you refine the story prompt or adjust the model’s settings, use this notebook to see how those changes impact the narrative structure.
+As you refine the story prompt or adjust the model's settings, use this notebook to see how those changes impact the narrative structure.
 With each re-run, observe how characters, themes, and events unfold differently—allowing you to shape and perfect the story iteratively.

 ---